KDOL back payments delayed; website difficulties

 TOPEKA, Kan.
-(KSN) — As many Kansans are still waiting to get their unemployment benefits payments, self-employed people are just beginning to apply.
+(KSNW) – As many Kansans are still waiting to get their unemployment benefits payments, self-employed people are just beginning to apply.

 We are hearing from some people attempting to file that the website is not working, KDOL has not yet responded.